lunny/gop/README.md

 ### add

-Add a package to this project.
+Add one or more packages to this project.

 ```
-gop add <package>
+gop add <package1> <package2>
 ```

 ### update

-Update a package to this project.
+Update one or more packages to this project.
+All missing dependent packages will also be added.
+-f will update exists dependent packages.

 ```
-gop update <package>
+gop update [-f] <package1> <package2>
 ```

 ### rm

-Remove a package from this project.
+Remove one or more packages from this project.

 ```
-gop rm <package>
+gop rm <package1> <package2>
 ```

 ### build